bekk/bekk-christmas/post/ux/testpost.md

 ## Try it on your own ship!

 If you feel your team has an incomplete treasure map that needs to be stitched together, you should give the insight retro a try!
 We can’t imagine an easier way to engage the whole team around collecting and managing product insights.
-Although you and your fellow pirates might have just returned from this year’s biggest sea battle (julebord), January is the best time to try out a few insight retros before you set sail towards the next treasure.
+Although you and your fellow pirates might have just returned from this year’s biggest sea battle (julebord), January is the best time to try out a few insight retros before you set sail towards your next treasure.

 If you try this with your team and develop it further, we would love to get some feedback.
 👆🔝